Stephen Crane: Early years

 Stephen Crane was born on November 1, 1871, in Newark, New Jersey, to Jonathan Townley Crane, a minister in the Methodist Episcopal church, and Mary Helen Peck Crane, daughter of a clergyman, George Peck.
 He was the fourteenth and last child born to the couple.
-At 45, Helen Crane had suffered the early deaths of her previous four children, each of whom died within one year of birth.
+At 45, Helen Crane had suffered the deaths of her previous four children in infancy.
 Nicknamed "Stevie" by the family, he joined eight surviving brothers and sisters—Mary Helen, George Peck, Jonathan Townley, William Howe, Agnes Elizabeth, Edmund Byran, Wilbur Fiske, and Luther.

 The Cranes were descended from Jaspar Crane, a founder of New Haven Colony, who had migrated there from England in 1639.
-Stephen was named for a putative founder of Elizabethtown, New Jersey, who had, according to family tradition, come from England or Wales in 1665, as well as his great-great-grandfather Stephen Crane (1709–1780), a Revolutionary War patriot who served as New Jersey delegate to the First Continental Congress in Philadelphia.
-Crane later wrote that his father, Dr. Crane, "was a great, fine, simple mind", who had written numerous tracts on theology.
+Stephen was named for a putative founder of Elizabethtown, New Jersey, who had, according to family tradition, come from England or Wales in 1665, as well as his great-great-grandfather Stephen Crane, a Revolutionary War patriot who served as New Jersey delegate to the First Continental Congress in Philadelphia.
+Crane later wrote that his father "was a great, fine, simple mind", who had written numerous tracts on theology.
 Although his mother was a popular spokeswoman for the Woman's Christian Temperance Union and a highly religious woman, Crane wrote that he did not believe "she was as narrow as most of her friends or family."
-The young Stephen was raised primarily by his sister Agnes, who was 15 years his senior.
+The young Stephen was raised primarily by his sister Agnes, 15 years his senior.
 The family moved to Port Jervis, New York, in 1876, where Dr. Crane became the pastor of Drew Methodist Church, a position that he retained until his death.